oban-bg/oban/README.md

 Worker modules do the work of processing a job.
 At a minimum they must define a `perform/2` function, which is called with an `args` map and the job struct.
+The keys in the `args` map will always be converted to strings prior to calling `perform/2`.

 Define a worker to process jobs in the `events` queue: